arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.getting-started-with-ros2/content.md

 This configuration tells Docker Compose to build a custom image using the Dockerfile in the current directory.
 It sets up the same privileged access and environment variables we used in the direct method but adds a restart policy (`unless-stopped`) that ensures the container automatically restarts if the system reboots or if the container exits unexpectedly.

-Next, create the `Dockerfile` that defines how to build your custom ROS2 image with `turtlesim` pre-installed:
+Next, create the `Dockerfile` that defines how to build your custom ROS 2 image with `turtlesim` pre-installed:

 ```
 FROM arm64v8/ros:jazzy-ros-base